mitchdavenport88/hop_shop/README.md

 ## Features
 ### Page layout
 * Responsive at all breakpoints.
-By using a combination of media queries, Bootstrap’s responsive grid and built in flexbox capabilities means the sites layout remains consistent while the contents adapt to the device it’s being viewed on.
+By using a combination of media queries, Bootstrap’s responsive grid and built in flexbox capabilities means the sites layout remains consistent while the content adapts to the device it’s being viewed on.
 * Icons representing the social media links appear in the footer that sticks to the bottom of every page.
 Each icon is associated with the intended destination and clicking them will send the user there via a new window or tab.

 ### Navigational